inaka/Jayme/README.md

   - Your *networking code* will usually live in **backends**.
 - An **Entity** represents a *thing* that is meaningful in your application; for example, a user.
   - Actually, there is no definition of a *concrete* `Entity` in the library.
 Instead, repositories use entities as an *associated type*, named `EntityType` (examples of entity types are: `User`, `Post`, `Comment`, and so on).
 Any entity type you define should conform to `Identifiable`, `DictionaryInitializable` and `DictionaryRepresentable`, so that entities can be identified, initialized with a dictionary and represented through a dictionary, respectively.
-  - As for identifying entities, we've come up with a flexible approach: Entity identifiers are not tied to any concrete type (for instance: `String` or `Int`); instead, it's up to you to define which kind of identifier each of your entity types use.
+  - As for identifying entities, Jayme takes a flexible approach: Entity identifiers (*a.k.a. id's*) are not tied to any concrete type (for instance: `String` or `Int`); instead, it's up to you to define which kind of identifier each of your entity types use.
 This means that you could have entity types having `Int` ids, others having `String`, or whatever best fits your needs.
+You can check out the [sample project](#sample-project) to see more complex identifier scenarios.

 ## Default Implementations

 Jayme comes with some protocols and classes containing default implementations for common functionality, such as CRUD (create, read, update, delete) and pagination.
-There are many ways to approach those: Jayme is aimed to follow the conventions that we usually follow at [Inaka](http://inaka.net/).
+There are many ways to approach those: Jayme is aimed to follow the conventions that we normally follow at [Inaka](http://inaka.net/).

 These default implementations are:

-- **[NSURLSessionBackend](Jayme/NSURLSessionBackend.swift)**: A *class* that connects to a server using `NSURLSession` mechanisms.
+- **[NSURLSessionBackend](Jayme/NSURLSessionBackend.swift)**: A class that connects to a server using `NSURLSession` mechanisms.
-- **[CRUDRepository](Jayme/CRUDRepository.swift)**: A *protocol* that provides elemental CRUD functionality.
+- **[CRUDRepository](Jayme/CRUDRepository.swift)**: A protocol that provides elemental CRUD functionality.
-- **[PagedRepository](Jayme/PagedRepository.swift)**: A *protocol* that provides read functionality with pagination.
+- **[PagedRepository](Jayme/PagedRepository.swift)**: A protocol that provides read functionality with pagination.

-> We suggest you to take a look at these 3 classes to find out how their methods work, they are easy to read and well-documented.
+> We suggest you to take a look at these 3 files to find out how their methods work; they are easy to read and well-documented.

-These conform to `Backend` and `Repository` protocols respectively, which are very abstract.
-If you need to implement your own conventions, you can skip these default implementations mentioned above and write your own, making them conform to the `Backend` and `Repository` protocols.
+You will observe that they conform to `Backend` and `Repository` protocols respectively, which are very abstract.
+If you need to implement your own conventions, you can skip these default implementations mentioned above and write your own, as long as they conform to the `Backend` and `Repository` protocols.

 ![Jayme's Customization](https://raw.githubusercontent.com/inaka/Jayme/master/Assets/V2/customization-diagram.png)